Special Use Permits

 Click on the desired link for further information and permit application forms.
 The application forms are in Adobe PDF format.
 Once completed, the permit application must be printed and signed.
 The application can then be faxed or mailed to the park (contact information provided on the application) or scanned and emailed.
 Applications are not considered complete until all requirements have been submitted, including the application fees and liability insurance certificates (except for First Amendment applications).

-Application: To apply for a permit, complete the form 10-930 and for filming and photography - 10-931 for less than 10 people on crew or 10-932 for 10 or more people on crew, and submit it to the Special Park Use Coordinator, Fort Union National Monument allowing a minimum of 4 weeks for evaluation by the park staff before the start date for your activity in the park.
+Application: To apply for a permit, complete the form 10-930 for a special use, form 10-931 for still photography with a crew of less than 10 people on crew or form 10-932 for still photography with a crew of more than nine people.
+Submit it to the Special Park Use Coordinator, Fort Union National Monument, allowing a minimum of 4 weeks for evaluation by the park staff before the start date for your activity in the park.
 All efforts will be made to expedite the permitting process, however permits completion may take longer than 4 weeks.